What does NDIS stand for?

 Who do I contact to discuss my NDIS transition at Mobo Group?

-Contact Genevieve Douglas on 08 8130 1800 or via email at: Genevieve.firstname.lastname@example.org if you work at:
+Contact the Mobo Group NDIS Project Officer on 08 8130 1800 or via email at: firstname.lastname@example.org for support with everything NDIS.

 How do I prepare for my NDIS Planning Meeting?